Xposed-Modules-Repo/org.hello.coolapk/README.md

 - Remove Ads when app start

-To hide the module, you can try any methods with your smart.
+To hide the module, you can try any methods with your smart brain.

 ```
 pm hide org.hello.coolapk // not works for Coolapk (💩)
 ```